Kurt Swinghammer: Art career

 Swinghammer exhibited watercolours when he was a teenager in Niagara Falls at local galleries, group shows and regional outdoor exhibitions.
-In the early 80's he was an active member of the Niagara Artist's Centre in St Catharines, participating in solo and group shows, and exchanges with other artist-run centres.
+In the early 1980s, he was an active member of the Niagara Artist's Centre in St Catharines, participating in solo and group shows, and exchanges with other artist-run centres.
 He represented the N.A.C at the annual meeting of the Association of National non-profit Art Centres in 1983.

-In 1986 he exhibited a series of large-scale works on paper at the Trent University Gallery in Peterborough, and later that year sold a piece to the Canada Council Art Bank, which remains in their permanent collection.
+In 1986, he exhibited a series of large-scale works on paper at the Trent University Gallery in Peterborough, and later that year sold a piece to the Canada Council Art Bank, which remains in their permanent collection.

-By the 90s Swinghammer shifted to commercial projects, and his output of personal work was limited.
-In 2006 he had a solo show at the Queen Street design space Inside Modern Living which reinvigorated his painting practice.
+By the 1990s, Swinghammer shifted to commercial projects, and his output of personal work was limited.
+In 2006, he had a solo show at the Queen Street design space Inside Modern Living which reinvigorated his painting practice.

 Swinghammer currently exhibits at INabstracto in Toronto and the True North Gallery in Waterdown, Ontario.